onflow/flow-go/config/README.md

 to the entire FlowConfig and utilities to add a new config value, corresponding CLI flag, and validation.

 ### Package structure
 The root config package contains the FlowConfig struct and the default config file [default-config.yml](https://github.com/onflow/flow-go/blob/master/config/default-config.yml).
-The `default-config.yml` file is the default configuration that is loaded when the config package is initialize.
+The `default-config.yml` file is the default configuration that is loaded when the config package is initialized.
 The `default-config.yml` is a snapshot of all the configuration values defined for Flow.
 Each subpackage contains configuration structs and utilities for components and their related subcomponents.
 These packages also contain the CLI flags for each configuration value.
-The [network](https://github.com/onflow/flow-go/tree/master/config/network) package is a good example of this pattern.
+The [netconf](https://github.com/onflow/flow-go/tree/master/network/netconf) package is a good example of this pattern.
 The network component is a large component made of many other large components and subcomponents.
-Each configuration struct is defined for all of these network related components in the network subpackage and CLI flags.
+Each configuration struct is defined for all of these network related components in the netconf subpackage and CLI flags.

 ### Overriding default values
 The entire default config can be overridden using the `--config-file` CLI flag.
 When set the config package will attempt to parse the specified config file and override all the values